 - 1 teaspoon maple syrup or sweetener of choice, to taste (optional)

-- Place the nut butter in your blender with the water.
+- Place the nut butter or seed butter in your blender with the water.
 Use ¾ cup for a creamier nut milk or 1 cup for a more standard milk beverage.
 Blend for 30 to 60 seconds.

 - If desired, blend in the sweetener.
 I recommend this for sipping; a little maple goes a long ways.